alcelaser/ML-Project-321991/README.md

 ## Team Members:

-Alberto Maccanico 321991
-Claudio De Acutis 312111
-Lapo Chiaselotti

-# PatternMind: Exploring Semantic Structures in Image Collections

-## Team Members:

 Alberto Maccanico - 321991

 Claudio De Acutis – 312111

 Lapo Chiaselotti

 ## **Section 1 - Introduction**

+### FILES:

+- main.ipynb -> Our main notebook containing all the analysis
+- best_cnn.keras -> Our best CNN, saved so we can continue testing without re-training the CNN (1h30 min at minimum)
+- setup_gpu.sh -> GPU setup for use in WSL
+- .gitignore -> Contains all the local files we did not want to flood git with (logs from tensorboard, virual environments, dataset ect ect)
+- README.md -> You're reading it

 In the **PatternMind** project we aimed to explore semantic structures within large and diverse image collections.

-Our main focus was to **automatically extract visual patterns and categories** using multiple machine learning techniques, with the goal of understanding similarity, thematic structure, and ambiguity across images.
+Our main focus was to **extract visual patterns and categories** using multiple machine learning techniques, with the goal of understanding similarity, thematic structure, and ambiguity across images.